Angie Dickinson: Personal life

 Dickinson was married to Gene Dickinson, a college football player who later moved into the electronics business, from 1952 to 1960, though they separated in 1956.
 During her marriage, Dickinson became close friends with John Kenneth Galbraith and Catherine Galbraith.
 Her visits to them and her touring when Galbraith was U.S. Ambassador to India are amply recounted in his memoirs Ambassador's Journal and A Life in Our Times.
 Dickinson kept her married name after their divorce.

 She married composer Burt Bacharach in 1965.
 They remained a married couple for 16 years; late in their marriage they had a period of separation during which they dated other people.
-On July 12, 1966, Dickinson gave birth to their daughter Nikki, who was autistic and died by suicide on January 4, 2007.
+Dickinson gave birth to their daughter who was autistic and died by suicide.
 Burt Bacharach died in 2023.

 Dickinson had a relationship with musician Billy Vera in the 1980s and appeared in the music video for his single "I Can Take Care of Myself".
 For several years in the 1990s, Dickinson dated radio and television interviewer Larry King.